Skip to main content

 Responsibility for accepting and examining the NSIP application rests with the Secretary of State and not the local authorities, who are identified as statutory consultees, or ‘host’ authorities, in the NSIP process.

-Due to NGET’s proposed routeing options, Cambridgeshire County Council could be one of up to 8 potential host authorities involved in this NSIP project.
-The other potential host authorities are:
+Due to NGET’s proposed routeing option decisions, Cambridgeshire County Council is one of 8 host authorities involved in this NSIP project.
+The other host authorities are:

 • Fenland District Council